Gileba-org/ttactua_mobile/README.md

 ---

 ## Usage
-This template was created for a former [Belgian Tabletennisblog](http://www.tafeltennisactua.be) and it's [Dutch sistersite](http://www.tafeltennis.nu/).
+This template was created for a former [Belgian Tabletennisblog](http://www.tafeltennisactua.be) and it's still active [Dutch sistersite](http://www.tafeltennis.nu/).

 Further development is used as a personal course for later projects, including the Joomla-plugin [plg_system_lesstemplatecompanion](http://www.github.com/gileba/plg_system_lesstemplatecompanion)